JoseEspinosa/BovReg-Reproducibility/README.md

 [example](https://github.com/BovReg/BovReg-Reproducibility/blob/50b8e2da6118e861e86fa499af7357254b8eb68a/rnaseq-nf/main.nf#L60-L74)
 that renames input files.

-2. Workflow: Since workflow management systems are designed to automatically run a series of computational steps, this is probably the most obvious aspect that workflow managers address.
+**2.** Workflow: Since workflow management systems are designed to automatically run a series of computational steps, this is probably the most obvious aspect that workflow managers address.
 In the case of nextflow, the specific command used in a given step is defined by the `script` block as for example the [command](https://github.com/BovReg/BovReg-Reproducibility/blob/50b8e2da6118e861e86fa499af7357254b8eb68a/rnaseq-nf/main.nf#L107) used to create the index with Salmon.

-3. Test input data set: We include a small input dataset in the Github repository that allows for the testing of the workflow analysis.
+**3.a.** Test input data set: We include a small input dataset in the Github repository that allows for the testing of the workflow analysis.
 For this purpose, we used as a reference only a part of the chicken chromosome 1 and subsampled the `fastq` files accordingly.

-4. Test output result
+**3.b.** Test output result: The expected output of Salmon quantification (given the test input data set) can also be found [here](https://github.com/nextflow-io/rnaseq-nf/data/result_sample) in the repository.
+When the pipeline is run the corresponding file will be generated inside `results/quant_salmon_to_check.sf`.

 ## Pipeline

 The templates run an RNA-seq toy pipeline inspired by the [rnaseq-nf](https://github.com/nextflow-io/rnaseq-nf) demo using [Salmon](https://combine-lab.github.io/salmon/) and includes the following steps:

+* Rename files from "ggal" (*Gallus gallus*) to "chicken" (Bash script)

 * Index transcriptome (Salmon)